JimP-lab/ExitPapers/README.md

 ## ExitPapers-Platform ##
-is an approval platform for military fields to approve the exit of the soldiers from the field digitally from the platfrom.
+is an approval platform for military fields to approve the exit of the soldiers from the field digitally from the platform.

 ## ExitPapers-Platform Preview ##
 https://exitpapers-878742464512.us-west1.run.app

 ## What Technologies Was Used ##
-Html
+- Html
-Css
+- Css
-Typescript
+- Typescript
-Vite
+- Vite
-Javascript
+- Javascript
+- Node.js
+- Promt Engineering

 ## How To Run Locally ##
 **Prerequisites:**  Node.js